-This course is the final year BA top up following the two-year FdA (Foundation Degree) in Music Business & Management.
+This course is the final year BA top up following a relevant two-year FdA (Foundation Degree) or HND.

 The Music Business degree courses have been very successful in developing and promoting motivated and ambitious individuals across all aspects of the music industry, including music producers, performers, artists, managers, A&R, music publishers, studio owners, tour production and entrepreneurs.

 In this final BA year, you will extend and apply your music business knowledge in small classes and one-to-one tutorials from specialists with cutting-edge expertise in one of the most rapidly evolving and growing sectors of UK business.

 - A course designed to help you build your career in music